jimratliff/GenoMac-system/scripts/spawn/0_README.md

 [^no_sensitive_info]: Here, no “highly sensitive information” means, for example, no client-confidential or personal financial information.
 The sensitive information that *is* on the startup volume is limited to passwords or passphrases, but even those are stored in independently encrypted password-management vaults (themselves within the File Vault–protected startup volume).

 More granular than the above two groups, Project GenoMac defines multiple user-classes.
-- A user-class includes all users, and only those users, that share both (a) a common user password and (b) a common volume for the users home directories.[user-class-can’t-span-volumes]
+- A user-class includes all users, and only those users, that share both (a) a common user password and (b) a common volume for the users home directories.[^user-class-can’t-span-volumes]
 - The superintendent class is a user class.
 All superintendent-class users have their home directories on the startup volume.
 - The group of resident users can span multiple other (non–superintendent) user classes.

-[user-class-can’t-span-volumes]: The current structure doesn’t permit home directories of some users of a given user-class to be on a different volume than the home directories of other users of that user class.
+[^user-class-can’t-span-volumes]: The current structure doesn’t permit home directories of some users of a given user-class to be on a different volume than the home directories of other users of that user class.

 Each resident user needs to know *two* sets of credentials: (a) their own, of course, but also (b) the credentials for one of the superintendent-class users—in order to be able to boot the Mac into the superintendent-class user’s account, from which to mount the volume where the resident user’s home directory resides.